 Adding moisture during preheating is as simple as adding a heavy, but shallow skillet, and filling it with 4 cups of water.
 I've found 4 cups to be almost perfect for my oven, by the time it has preheated, and I've let it heat soak for a bit longer, there's always enough water to steam the bread for the first 30 minutes of bake time.

 Another way to add steam during an open oven bake is to use a spray bottle to spray the entire inside surface of your oven and your loaf itself immediately after adding.
 The water mist will quickly turn into steam helping to create a steamy environment.
-I always spritz my loaves before the go into the oven when I'm open baking.
+While this can work, I don’t feel that it gives nearly as much steam as the skillet method.

 There are a couple of benefits to baking using this method:

 - You can bake more than one loaf at a time.
-It can be a challenge to fit 2 decent-sized dutch ovens in a single home oven, using the baking stone method you can bake at least 2 loaves at once.
+It can be a challenge to fit 2 decent-sized dutch ovens in a single home oven, using the baking stone method you can bake at least 2 loaves at once, and continue with another batch as soon as the first ones are out.

 - You can bake different sized and shaped loaves when you're not limited by dutch oven size!
 Round dutch ovens are great for boules, ovals can bake boules and batards, but neither can bake baguettes, buns, or rolls.
 Having more space means you can bake larger loaves, and honestly, when it comes to sourdough, bigger is better!